What You Don’t Know About the Hidden Ball Trick

 How the Hidden Ball Trick Works Best

 Most often the hidden ball trick works best right after a play at a base – after a pick-off attempt is the most common time.
 The pitcher throws to the base, runner dives back to the base, and the fielder fakes a throw back to the pitcher but actually holds on to the baseball.
-Some fielders have hidden the ball by holding it under their arm or placing it in their pocket, so that their glove is empty.
+Some fielders have hidden the ball by holding it under their arm, so that their glove is empty.
+However, placing it in their pocket is no longer legal.
 The runner doesn’t realize the fielder kept the ball and he wanders off the base and is tagged out.

 Matt Williams, a former third baseman for the San Francisco Giants and Arizona Diamondbacks had an interesting strategy.
 On more than one occasion, Williams would politely ask the runner if he would move off the base so Williams could sweep the dirt off.
 He would then tag out the obliging runner.